 Whole, it is used in poached fish stock, vegetable and fruit pickles, and for wild game.

 And by the way, if you make your own barbeque sauce, it is a great secret ingredient!

-Also, take a look at this wiki page if you want to learn a little more about the history, other uses, and the cultivation of allspice.
+Take a look at this page to learn a little more about the history, other uses, and the cultivation of pimento/ allspice in Jamaica.

 Make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!